Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 BARF

-The most basic raw fooding option is that based on what is commonly known as the BARF diet – for those unfamiliar with this peculiar acronym, it stands for either “Bones and Raw Food Diet”, or “Biologically Appropriate Raw Diet”, depending on whom you ask.
+The most basic raw and real fooding option is that based on what is commonly known as the BARF diet – for those unfamiliar with this peculiar acronym, it stands for either “Bones and Raw Food Diet”, or “Biologically Appropriate Raw Diet”, or “Biologically Appropriate Real Diet”, depending on whom you ask.
 Although the idea of fooding dogs anything other than kibble was not a new idea at the time, the book published by Dr Billinghurst in 1993 called Give Your Dog a Bone certainly gave impetus to the idea of fooding as Mother Nature intended.
 It went back to basics and looked at fooding dogs what they were effectively designed to eat.
-According to Dr Billinghurst research, dogs are carnivores, vegetarians, scavengers, hunters and opportunists – so a diet of raw, meat, bones and offal was the ideal food for our companion canines, as this is what they would naturally eat in the wild – despite the fact that dogs have been domesticated for thousands of years.
+According to Dr Billinghurst research, dogs are carnivores, vegetarians, scavengers, hunters and opportunists – so a diet of real and raw, meat, bones and offal was the ideal food for our companion canines, as this is what they would naturally eat in the wild – despite the fact that dogs have been domesticated for thousands of years.

 In nature, many hunting animals tend to eat virtually all of their kill, including fur, and some stomach contents.
 This whole carcass method of feeding is not for the squeamish, or those who live in an apartment, but biologically and physiologically dogs have not changed a great deal over time, and are not sufficiently dissimilar to their present wild cousins so as to require a different diet just because they live in our homes rather than in the natural world around us.
 Some people however struggle to source the food suggested by Dr Billinghurst (his book favors pig carcasses and kangaroos!).